Confucius said: “You may seize the commander-in-chief of an army, but you cannot deprive the humblest person of their will.” (1)

 This article features a translation of Chapter 26 of Book 9 of the Analects of Confucius.
 You can read my full translation of Book 9 here.

 (1) There are various interpretations of this passage.
 Simon Leys goes as far as to say that it champions the idea of individual free will 2,000 years before the French revolutionaries proclaimed liberty, equality, and fraternity for the common people.
-Given Confucius’s social conservatism, I’m not sure I would go as far as that – though he does seem to be saying that everyone should have their own dream and do everything they can to pursuit it.
-How this would fit into Confucius’s idea of a well-ordered social hierarchy based on ritual is unclear and unexplained.
+Given Confucius’s social conservatism, I doubt that this is the correct interpretation.
+It’s more likely that the “will” he is referring to is the will to follow the path of self-cultivation that he has laid out for them.

 I took this image at the Temple of Confucius in Yilan, Taiwan.
 You can read more about the rather convoluted history of this temple in this excellent article by Josh Ellis here.